GDPR Consultancy Services

-The new legislation builds on the 1998 principles, but the main differences concern giving the data subject greater rights over their personal data.
+The new legislation builds on the 1998 principles, but the main differences concern giving the data subjects (including you) greater rights over their personal data.

-The legislation came into force on 25 May 2018, but whilst the Information Commissioner’s Office (ICO) wanted businesses to work towards compliance by this date, this should not be viewed as a deadline (whether you missed it or achieved it) but the start of a new regime for your business.
+The legislation came into force on 25 May 2018, but whilst the Information Commissioner’s Office (ICO) wanted businesses to work towards compliance by this date, it was never to be viewed as a deadline but rather the start of a new regime for your business.